mgdigital/tsinject/README.md

   .use(myModule)
   .decorate(
     serviceTag,
-    // Add a service to the array of already defined services factory => container => [
+    // Add a service to the array of already tagged services factory => container => [
       ...factory(container),
       { foo: 'bar' }
     ]
   )
 ```

+---

 And that's it - unlike some other DI containers that claim to be lightweight, tsinject really is tiny and has a simple API, allowing large and complex but loosely coupled applications to be built from small, simple and easily testable components.